oroinc/documentation/admin_guide/user_management/user_management_users_actions.rst

     - **Enabled**—Select a user status from the list.
 This field is mandatory.

         - **Enabled**—The user can log into the system and to do their work within it, be an owner of entity records upon creation.

-        - **Disabled**—The user cannot log into the system, be an owner of entity records upon creation.
+        - **Disabled**—The user cannot log into the system or be the owner of entity records upon creation.

     - **Username**—Type a name that the user will use to log into the system.
 This field is mandatory.